HenrikEckermann/James-Stein-and-Bayesian-partial-pooling/README.md

     ##   <dbl>
     ## 1 0.256

 So now we have these too competing ways to model the data of the first 45 times at bat, let’s see how well their estimates predict the `true_ba` values.
+We'll do so with a couple plots.

 ``` r
 true_grand_mean <- mean(baseball$true_ba)